micahstubbs/states-and-countries-maps/2d-world-map/iterations/03/README.md

 this iteration converts the example to the latest version of d3js, [v5.9.7](https://cdnjs.com/libraries/d3/5.9.7) at this writing.

+ah, it looks like piwodlaiwo had a similar idea, and made some progress on this https://bl.ocks.org/piwodlaiwo/73f7a0e28c53d26c04f30a754de49085

 ---

 this iteration adds a click event to the ocean that de-selects the country, if a country is selected.
 Selections also now persist after dragging and zooming (though not when zooming from state level to country level, yet).